carldubois/bigiq-cm-restapi-reference/docs/HowToGuides/ASM/t_create_default_policy.rst

 Prerequisites
 ~~~~~~~~~~~~~

-None. ### Description Describes how you use the REST API to create a Web
-Application Security policy.
-The Web Application Security policy is a
-complex object with multiple sub collections, some of them have default
-values created by the system when the policy is created.
-Perform the
-REST API actions: 1.
-Perform a POST operation to the policies
-collection.
+None.

 Description
 ~~~~~~~~~~~

+Describes how you use the REST API to create a Web Application Security policy.
+The Web Application Security policy is a complex object with multiple sub collections, some of them have default values created by the system when the policy is created.
+Perform the
+REST API actions: Perform a POST operation to the policies collection.

-The following extended example shows each of these REST API actions. ### Example #### 1.
-Perform a POST operation to the policies collection.
+The following extended example shows each of these REST API actions.

+1. Perform a POST operation to the policies collection.
 Perform a POST operation to the policies collection.
 The data being sent to the server includes the name of the policy, the partition, the fullPath and the application language.
 Note - the fullPath is usually determined by the partition and name, separated by the '/' character.

 ::